 One motivation for research in (complex) dynamical systems is to describe some mathematical models in various fields to study nature and science.
 Since nature and any other environments have a lot of random terms, it is very natural and important not only to consider the dynamics of iteration, but also to consider random dynamics.
 Another motivation for research in complex dynamics is Newton's method to find roots of a complex polynomial, which often is expressed as the dynamics of a rational map f on $\hat{\mathbb{C}}$ with $\deg(f) \geq 2$, where $\deg(f)$ denotes the degree of f.
 In various fields, we have many mathematical models which are described by the dynamical systems associated with polynomial or rational maps.
 For each model, it is natural and important to consider a randomized model, since we always have some kind of noise or random terms.
 Regarding random (complex) dynamics, many researchers in various fields (mathematics, physics, chemistry, etc.) have found and investigated many kinds of new phenomena in random (complex) dynamics which cannot hold in deterministic dynamics.
-These phenomena arise from the effect of randomness and they are called randomness-induced phenomena or noise-induced phenomena ([20]).
+These phenomena arise from the effect of randomness and they are called randomness-induced phenomena or noise-induced phenomena ([22]).
 In fact, recently these topics are getting more and more attention in many fields.

-^{}Date: August 27, 2019.
-2010 MSC.
-37F10, 37H10.
+^{}Date: June 21, 2021.
+Published in Comm.
+Math.
+Phys.
+384, 1513-1583 (2021).
+2010 MSC: 37F10, 37H10.
 Keywords: Random dynamical systems; Random complex dynamics; Rational semigroups; Fractal geometry; Cooperation principle; Noise-induced order; Randomness-induced phenomena; Random relaxed Newton's method.

 The first study of random complex dynamics was given by J. E. Fornaess and N. Sibony ([10]).
-For research on random complex dynamics of quadratic polynomials, see [3]-[7], [11].
-For recent research on random complex dynamics and the various randomness-induced phenomena, see the author's works [34]-[39].
+For research on random complex dynamics of quadratic polynomials, see [4]-[8], [11].
+For recent research on random complex dynamics and the various randomness-induced phenomena, see the author's works [36]-[41].
 In this paper, we show that a generic random holomorphic dynamical system associated with an analytic family of rational maps on $\hat{\mathbb{C}}$ with some mild conditions has randomness-induced order even if the noise is multiplicative and we have a common repelling fixed point for any map in the system.
-Some of the new things of this paper are that (a) we can deal with random holomorphic dynamical systems with multiplicative noise (Theorems 1.1, 1.2, 3.76, 3.81, Example 1.7, Section 5) and (b) we apply the results to the study of random relaxed Newton's methods which we introduce in this paper to find roots of any polynomial, and we show that random relaxed Newton's methods have some much better properties than those of deterministic (relaxed) Newton's method (Theorems 1.4, 4.4, Corollary 1.5, Remark 1.6).
+Some of the new things of this paper are that (a) we can deal with random holomorphic dynamical systems with multiplicative noise (Theorems 1.1, 1.2, 3.77, 3.82, Example 1.7, Section 5) and (b) we apply the results to the study of random relaxed Newton's methods which we introduce in this paper to find roots of any polynomial, and we show that random relaxed Newton's methods have some much better properties than those of deterministic (relaxed) Newton's method (Theorems 1.4, 4.4, Corollary 1.5, Remark 1.6).

 In order to investigate random complex dynamics, it is very important to study the dynamics of associated rational semigroups.
 In fact, random complex dynamics and the dynamics of rational semigroups are related to each other very deeply.
 The first study of dynamics of rational semigroups was conducted by A. Hinkkanen and G. J. Martin ([13]) and by F. Ren's group ([12]).
-For recent work on the dynamics of rational semigroups, see the author's papers [30]-[39], and [28, 40, 41].
+For recent work on the dynamics of rational semigroups, see the author's papers [32]-[41], and [19, 30, 42, 43].